Bloomington Academy: History

-The Academy also follows three main school norms - Trust, Respect, and Responsibility.
+Rebrand

+Bloomington Academy has undergone two separate rebrands.
+The first was in 2014 when it changed from New Tech High School to The Academy of Science and Entrepreneurship.
+The second was in 2024 when it changed to Bloomington Academy.
+In 2023, the mascot, the Wolfpack, was chosen.

+Multiple designers have been involved in the 2024 rebrand process.

 Campus

-The Academy is located on the near west side of Bloomington, off of Patterson st. Both the school campus and the surrounding area have seen a host of improvements over the past few years.
+Bloomington Academy is located on the near west side of Bloomington, off of Patterson St. Both the school campus and the surrounding area have seen a host of improvements over the past few years.
 In the summer of 2013, major work was done on the school campus, adding a number of features including new signage, landscaping, a new parking lot, a picnic shelter and outdoor benches, and a basketball court.
 During the 2013–14 school year, the "Green Pioneers" group (with help from the community) installed a rain garden to capture the runoff from the school roof, and reduce the amount of stormwater that went into the city sewers.

 Curriculum

 New Tech uses project-based learning to engage students in relevant and meaningful work.
 Much of the classwork is done on computers.
 The school uses Instructure's Canvas and Gmail/Google Drive for assignment management, grades, and collaboration.
 Prior to the use of Canvas, New Technology Foundation's Echo Collaborative Learning Environment was used.
 In the first year, before echo was finalized, the American Studies class used the Moodle virtual learning environment.

 The following classes were available in 2022: